COVID-19 and PKD: What you should know

 How has COVID-19 impacted PKD research?

 As communities reopened, many research activities resumed and staff are expected to follow precautions for personal protective behaviors and social distancing.
 Regardless, clinical trials and other research studies were slowed or halted based on CDC recommendations.
 The FDA announced their support of changes to study schedules, clinic visits and other forms of participation to protect the safety of participants.
 If you’re in a research study, contact your study team to find out how COVID-19 may impact your next study visit.
-Research done online or over the phone is not expected to be impacted.
+Research done online or over the phone should not be impacted.

 Basic research labs (non-human studies) at many universities in the US resumed research activities as well depending on the safety of the research staff.
 PKDF expects that the COVID-19 closures in early-mid 2020 will result in delays of the work and ultimate results of PKDF-funded research studies.
 If you’re a PKDF grantee and have questions about how this may impact your funding, please contact email@example.com.

 Contributed by: PKDF Education and Research staff